bpiwowar/pystk2/docs/start.rst

 Quick start
 ===========

-Let's walk through a simple example on how to use pystk.
+Let's walk through a simple example on how to use pystk2.
 You'll first need to setup the rendering engine.
 SuperTuxKart uses a lot of global memory objects, some of them should only be initilized once.
 Hence, you should only setup the rendering engine *once* per process.

 .. code-block:: python

-    config = pystk.GraphicsConfig.hd()
+    config = pystk2.GraphicsConfig.hd()
     config.screen_width = 800
     config.screen_height = 600
-    pystk.init(config)
+    pystk2.init(config)

 This setup uses the high-definition graphics preset and sets the resolution to 800 x 600.